 Taylor Logistics — Header

-A sustainable 3PL measures scope 1, 2, and 3 emissions and helps customers reduce theirs.
+A sustainable 3PL measures scope 1, 2 & 3 — and cuts yours.

-Taylor is a participant in the Leadership on Climate Transition, a SmartWay Transport Partner with the EPA, and the 2024 TMSA Purpose Award winner for sustainability.
-We measure what we emit, we cut what we can, and we give our customers the data they need to decarbonize their supply chains.
+Taylor reports scope 1, 2, and 3 emissions through Normative, participates in Leadership on Climate Transition (LOCT), has been an EPA SmartWay Transport Partner since 2006, is a Sedex member, and won the 2024 TMSA Purpose Award for sustainability.
+We measure what we emit, cut what we can, and hand our customers the data they need to decarbonize their supply chains.

 −40%